Yan Cabral: Ultimate Fighting Championship

 Cabral made his official UFC debut at UFC Fight Night: Maia vs. Shields, where he defeated David Mitchell by unanimous decision.

 In his second fight for the promotion, Cabral faced Zak Cummings at UFC Fight Night: Brown vs. Silva.
 Despite controlling Cummings on the ground for a large portion of the fight, Cabral lost the fight by unanimous decision.

 Cabral returned on 25 October 2014 at UFC 179, where he faced Naoyuki Kotani.
 Cabral won the fight via second round rear naked choke.

 Cabral was expected to face Mairbek Taisumov on 24 January 2015 at UFC on Fox 14.
 However, Cabral was pulled from the fight for undisclosed reasons and was replaced by promotional newcomer Anthony Christodoulou.

 Cabral was expected to face K. J. Noons on 30 May 2015 at UFC Fight Night 67.
 However, Cabral was forced out of the bout after contracting Dengue Fever and replaced by Alex Oliveira.

 Cabral faced Johnny Case on 7 November 2015 at UFC Fight Night 77.
 He lost the fight by unanimous decision.
 Cabral faced Reza Madadi on 8 May 2016 at UFC Fight Night 87.
 He lost the fight via TKO in the third round after a brutal uppercut.

+Following his loss against Madadi, Cabral was released from the UFC.

+After the UFC

+In january 2017, Yan Cabral came back in the octagon to face Zalimkhan Yusupov at the World Kings Glory MMA 2.
+Cabral displayed high level jiu jitsu to win by RNC.
+He then came back in december 2017, for a second fight in China.
+He faced Peng Yang at The Legend King Championship 4 and won by submission.

+He was expected to face John Maguire in May 2020 in Madrid but the fight was cancelled because of the coronavirus crisis.

+Cabral came back to fight in May 2024, for AFL 34 against Mauricio Otalora, in Badalona, a city close to Barcelona, where Cabral lives.
+He won the fight by TKO.
+Following his win, he retired from MMA at the age of 41, surrounded by his team and his family.

+Professional grappling career

+Cabral is due to compete against Joao Zeferino of ADXC 6 on October 25, 2024.

 Championships and achievements

 Brazilian jiu-jitsu

-Main Achievements (at black belt level):
+Main Achievements (at Adult black belt level):